gmc-code/PC-Python/docs/python_files/json_files.rst

 .. py:function:: json.dumps(json, indent=2, sort_keys=True)

     :param json: a JSON object
-    :param indent: teh number of spaces to indent
+    :param indent: the number of spaces to indent
     :param sort_keys: set to True to sort the keys alphabetically

-    | Returns a string from a json object
+    | Returns a string from a json object using indenting and sorting of keys.

 ----